 - Cat Rehab Center: An up close and personal tour to learn more about South Africa’s endangered wildcat species

 - Hippo & Croc Boat Cruise safari in St. Lucia to observe hippos, Nile crocodiles and hundreds of bird species.

-- Umlazi Township, including a visit to orphanage that takes care of children who were orphaned as a result of the parents dying from HIV/AIDS
+- Umlazi Township: includes a visit to an orphanage that cares for children who lost their parents to HIV/AIDS

 Max Enrollment: 10

 Taught in: English (course taught remotely)

 Education Abroad (EAP) 192.
 Internship (4 units)